 At first, Hands On Helpers was a clearinghouse for volunteer opportunities in greater Mercer County.
-The organization maintained a free online service that provided information about volunteer opportunities with local nonprofit organizations.
-Over the years, our online service referred thousands of volunteers to opportunities in nonprofits in greater Mercer County, ranging from “done-in-a-day” projects to activities requiring ongoing commitment.
+A free online service provided information about volunteer opportunities at local nonprofit organizations.
+Over the years, this online service referred thousands of volunteers to opportunities in nonprofits in greater Mercer County, ranging from “done-in-a-day” projects to activities requiring ongoing commitment.

 In the second phase, the organization moved beyond a mere matching service for volunteers.
 We began to offer volunteer management training and professional development workshops to help nonprofit organizations recruit, utilize, retain, and recognize volunteers.
 Other new services provided outreach to orient volunteers and potential nonprofit board members, help corporations improve employee volunteer programs, and recognize outstanding community volunteers.
 To better describe these evolving services, Hands On Helpers was renamed VolunteerConnect in 2009.